danavery/attention-encodings/README.md

   * Compare this complete layer output against the original vocabulary embeddings
   * Optionally include positional embeddings in the comparison

-* Rankings and distances show how close the layer output remains to the token's original meaning
+* Rankings and similarities show how close the layer output remains to the token's original meaning
 * This analysis reveals both information preservation and transformation through the network

 This methodology provides a comprehensive view of how token representations evolve, showing both the gradual drift from original meanings and the emergence of context-dependent relationships between tokens.